chriso/redback/README.md

-**redback** - [Redis](http://redis.io/)-backed persistence for [Node.JS](http://nodejs.org/)
+**redback** - A high-level Redis library for Node.JS.
 Follow [redbackjs.com](http://redbackjs.com/) and [@chris6F](twitter.com/chris6F) for updates.

-## Installation

     npm install -g redback

 ## What is it?

-Redback is a high-level library for Redis.
-It provides an accessible and extensible interface to the Redis [data types](http://redis.io/topics/data-types) and allows you to roll your own structures with ease.
+Redback provides an accessible and extensible interface to the Redis [data types](http://redis.io/topics/data-types) and allows you to roll your own structures with ease.
 Redback comes with the following built-in structures:

 - **List**
 - **Set**